varshitha-janavi/varshitha-janavi.github.io/_pages/about.md

 Currently, I am interning at Coulomb AI, where I focus on simulation of Electric Vehicles and quantifying aging characteristics of Li-ion batteries.
 Previously, I was an intern at IISc Bangalore where I worked on the design, modeling and simulation of a vapor-separator which was adopted by ISRO for its potential implementation.

 I am also currently working with Prof. Leixin Ma at ASU on building a multitask and multifidelity gaussian grocess model(MMGP) for flapping NACA0012 foil performance optimization.
 I develop Julia code with the Waterlily package to build 2D and 3D simulations to minimize high-fidelity data costs.
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.